 Also, the U.S. Department of Housing and Urban Development (HUD) requires borrowers who are interested in a home equity conversion mortgage, or HECM (pronounced “heckum”), to go through an approved counseling agency to ensure they fully understand the process, the loan terms, and what all their options are before they apply.

 How Do Reverse Mortgages Work?

-A reverse mortgage lets the borrower convert part of their home’s equity into cash without selling the house or making monthly mortgage payments.
+A reverse mortgage is a tool that lets the borrower convert part of their home’s equity into cash without selling the house or making monthly mortgage payments.
 Typically, when you’re older, you may not owe that much on your home, and you may have built up a lot of equity, in which case you may be able to pull more money out of it.